NAFCU: Education, Advocacy & Advancement for Credit Unions

-Since this historic achievement, NAFCU has fought for these and other notable goals for federal credit unions, including:
+Since this historic achievement, NAFCU has fought for other notable goals, including:

-- a lessened regulatory burden on credit unions;
+- a reduced regulatory burden on credit unions